 4. Guero (2005)

-Opening with the storming singalong "E-Pro" and barreling along from there, Beck's confident 2006 album is filled with some of his best recent tracks — the rave-up "Black Tambourine," the future-sex dystopia "Hell Yes," the twisted Western "Farewell Ride."
-The bleepy, breezy "Girl" is one of Beck's catchiest songs, although its blackly left-field lyrics give it an unnerving edge.
+Opening with the storming singalong “E-Pro” and barreling along from there, Beck’s confident 2005 album is filled with some of his best late-era tracks — the rave-up “Black Tambourine,” the future-sex dystopia “Hell Yes,” the twisted Western “Farewell Ride.”
+The bleepy, breezy “Girl” is one of Beck’s catchiest songs, although its blackly left-field lyrics give it an unnerving edge.

 3. Mutations (1998)

-If Sea Change was Beck's attempt to grow up, 1998's Mutations — also recorded with Nigel Godrich — was the sign that he already had, twinning weary lyrics with some of his most impressive songcraft.
-True, he didn't play it as straight as he eventually would, dipping into different styles here and there; "Tropicalia" showed the Lollapalooza set how to blame it on the bossa nova.
-There are moments of genuine beauty: The regretful "We Live Again" shimmers like a slow dance at a ghost prom, and "Nobody's Fault But My Own" is a stunning lament.
+If Sea Change was Beck’s attempt to grow up, 1998’s Mutations — also recorded with Nigel Godrich — was the sign that he already had, twinning weary lyrics with some of his most impressive songcraft.
+True, he didn’t keep the mood quite as somber as he eventually would, dipping playfully into different styles here and there; “Tropicalia” showed the Lollapalooza set how to blame it on the bossa nova.
+But there are plenty of moments of genuine beauty: The regretful “We Live Again” shimmers like a slow dance at a ghost prom, and “Nobody’s Fault But My Own” is a stunning lament.

 2. Odelay (1996)